bluestatedigital/bsd-developer-docs/bsd-trusted-api/README.md

 </pre>
                     </div>
                     <p>
-                        Days of a multi-day event are specified by a coma-separated list in the <code>event_id</code> parameter.
+                        Days of a multi-day event are specified by a coma-separated list in the <code>event_id</code> or <code>event_id_obfuscated</code> parameter.
 The api assumes the RSVP-er is not attending any day of a multi-day event not specified in the an RSVP to another day of the event, and automatically sets <code>will_attend</code> to 0 for upspecified days.
 The event in the example below lasts a full week, but the cons will attend exactly two day of the seven days.
                     </p>
                     <div class="example">
                         <p>